Cardiology

 He has been seeing the same primary care physician for 30 years, and tries to eat nutritious meals.
 But has not been exercising as much as he should.
 At age 66, the last time Ryan ran track was before meeting his current doctor.

-In addition to stiffer joints and heavier body weight, he now takes a prescription to control hypertension.
+In addition to stiffer joints and a heavier body weight, he now takes a prescription to control hypertension.
 So before having his grandsons run circles around him, Ryan talks to his doctor about a physical fitness plan.
 Here are some of the things Ryan’s cardiology doctor shared with him.

 Cardiovascular Changes